-- All those guys are indeed gone, now anyway, though it took a little longer than anticipated for a few of them, like Sam Bradford, who almost made it to the 2016 regular season as the Eagles' starting quarterback.
+- All those guys are indeed gone, though it took a little longer than anticipated for a few of them, like Sam Bradford, who almost made it to the 2016 regular season as the Eagles' starting quarterback.
 Thank you, Vikings.

 - They did indeed draft a savior quarterback, but I'm so mad at myself for not including Wentz.
 I would take my first look at him a week later, and instantly loved him.
 Had I watched him sooner, he'd have been in there.
 But certainly, the premise of quarterback being the focus of the offseason was correct.

 - And they did continue to suck in 2016, but, you know, with a quarterback who (at the time) the fan base could feel good about for the future.

 Sooooo, 5.5 out of 6?
 Is that fair?